elastic/kibana/packages/kbn-securitysolution-ecs/README.md

 # @kbn/securitysolution-ecs

 Security Solution Ecs
- - extends @kbn-ecs for the security solution
+ - Ecs for the security solution